Manjushree8/registration-form/README.md

 If you have suggestions or improvements, feel free to open an issue or contribute.

-Made with 💙 using HTML, CSS, and JavaScript.
+Made with using HTML, CSS, and JavaScript.

----

-Let me know if you want me to help generate the GitHub Pages live link or add more features like *show/hide password, **confirm password, or **login page* support.# registration-form